The Product Passport Becomes the Object Identity

 First, data fields should map to real use cases.
 Repairers, recyclers, consumers, customs authorities, public buyers, and safety regulators need different facts.
 A single public label cannot do all the work.

-Second, claims need evidence levels.
+Fourth, claims need evidence levels.
 "Recyclable," "repairable," "low carbon," "authentic," and "ethically sourced" should not be treated as equal badges.
-The passport should show method, date, verifier, scope, and uncertainty.
+The passport should show method, date, verifier, scope, uncertainty, and whether the claim is self-declared, independently verified, regulator-reviewed, or unresolved.

-Fifth, updates need audit trails.
+Seventh, updates need audit trails.
 A passport that changes silently can rewrite a product's history.
-Material changes should be versioned, timestamped, and attributable.
+Material changes should be versioned, timestamped, attributable, and linked to the affected product scope.

-Sixth, agents should cite passport fields.
-If an AI shopping or repair agent recommends one product over another because of passport data, the user should see which fields mattered and whether they were verified.
+Tenth, agents should cite passport fields.
+If an AI shopping, repair, resale, customs, or procurement agent recommends one product over another because of passport data, the user should see which fields mattered and whether they were verified.

 What This Changes